-World Hearing Day is a reminder that protecting our hearing isn’t just about wearing hearing protection – it’s about wearingit properly.
-In our occupational health surveillance clinics, we’re noticing a pattern with workers beginning to show early hearing changes due to wearing earbuds underneath their hearing protection.
+World Hearing Day is a reminder that protecting our hearing isn’t just about wearing hearing protection: it also explains how to wear a hearing aid properly.
+In our occupational health surveillance clinics, we’re seeing a pattern: workers are beginning to show early hearing changes from wearing earbuds beneath their hearing protection.

 Earbuds + Hearing Protection = Trouble